chalk-ai/examples/ecommerce/README.md

 ## 1. Query Users & Sellers

-Create Chalk features for Users and Sellers and evaluate whether a user and seller have accordant categories.
+Create Chalk features for Users and Sellers and evaluate whether a user and seller have matching categories.

 **[1_user_sellers.py](1_user_sellers.py)**